namson0482/kafka_websocket_docker/README.md

 - Here, we should use Schema Avro to sending/received message over Kafka.
 Currently, I sent/received data over Apache Kafka by String and it is not good.
 - I only check input data that are valid so source code not yet cover for all cases.
 - Not yet check with huge data.
+- If we need to improve security for Apache Kafka then we can apply the authorization as Kerberos, OAuth 2... for Apache Kafka

 ### Source Code Link
 - https://github.com/namson0482/websocket_kafka